Chen Ying (politician)

-Chen Ying (陳瑩 (Chen Ying, Chen2 Ying2); born 15 November 1972), also known as Asenay Daliyalrep in Puyuma language, is a Taiwanese politician and musician who is currently serving as a member of the Legislative Yuan.
+Chen Ying (陳瑩 (Chen Ying, Chen2 Ying2); born 15 November 1972), also known as Asenay Daliyalrep in the Puyuma language, is a Taiwanese politician and musician who is currently serving as a member of the Legislative Yuan.
 A member of the Democratic Progressive Party, Chen served previous terms in the Legislative Yuan, from 2005 to 2012.
 Chen is a Puyuma Taiwanese and currently represents the Lowland Aborigine Constituency.

 Early life and education

 Chen was born in Taitung and belongs to the Puyuma tribe.
-She earned a bachelor's degree from the San Francisco Conservatory of Music (2000), then completed graduate studies in music in the United States, where she earned a Master of Music (MMus) from the University of Illinois Urbana-Champaign in 2002 and a Doctor of Music (DMus).
-She also earned a degree from Wenzao Ursuline University of Languages in Kaohsiung and attended Brigham Young University–Hawaii.
+After graduating with a degree in languages from the Wenzao Ursuline University of Languages and studying at Brigham Young University, she earned a bachelor's degree in music (piano) from the San Francisco Conservatory of Music in 2000, a Master of Music (MMus) in harpsichord performance from the University of Illinois Urbana-Champaign in 2002, then a Doctor of Music (DMus) from the University of Illinois.